awsdocs/amazon-s3-userguide/doc_source/DeletingObjectVersions.md

 + The `Expiration` action applies to the current object version\.
 Instead of deleting the current object version, Amazon S3 retains the current version as a noncurrent version by adding a *delete marker*, which then becomes the current version\.
 + The `NoncurrentVersionExpiration` action applies to noncurrent object versions, and Amazon S3 permanently removes these object versions\.
 You cannot recover permanently removed objects\.

-For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.
+For more information about S3 Lifecycle, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

+To see how many current and noncurrent object versions that your buckets have, you can use Amazon S3 Storage Lens metrics\.
+S3 Storage Lens is a cloud\-storage analytics feature that you can use to gain organization\-wide visibility into object\-storage usage and activity\.
+For more information, see [ Using S3 Storage Lens to optimize your storage costs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-lens-optimize-storage.html?icmpid=docs_s3_user_guide_DeletingObjectVersions.html)\.
+For a complete list of metrics, see [ S3 Storage Lens metrics glossary](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_metrics_glossary.html?icmpid=docs_s3_user_guide_replication.html)\.

 ## Delete request use cases<a name="delete-request-use-cases"></a>